MPRedEagle/ModPe-Script/README.md

 Mod Pe Developer Teams.

 This Repo is not for requesting mods.
-If you wanna request,ease chat me on my facebook.
+If you wanna request,Please chat me on my facebook.